 Click here to read the closure recommendation from the American Library Association.

-Can I return library items during the closure?
+Can I borrow and return library items during the closure?

-Beginning Monday, June 1st, you will be able to return items via the library's three outdoor book drops (two located in the library parking lot, and the other at the South Fire Station on Naticook Road)!
+Items may be returned via the Library's three outdoor book drops (two located in the library parking lot, and the other at the South Fire Station on Naticook Road)!
 Due dates have been extended to June 18th, and overdue fines will continue to be waived until further notice.

 Please note that library kits such as gaming systems, cake pans, makerspace items, and other electronic devices may not be returned through the book drops.
 Please call the library at 424-5021 (ext 101 or 102) between 10:00am and 7:00pm Monday through Thursday and 10:00am to 5:00pm on Fridays to speak with a staff member and schedule a time for "no contact" returns.

-How do I access library resources during the closure?
+How do I access other library services during the closure?

 Access to our vast digital collections such as cloudLibrary, OverDrive/Libby, Hoopla,Kanopy, and our databases will be unaffected.
 Hoopla funding has been increased temporarily to increase the limit of monthly checkouts from 4 to 6.
 Don't have a Library card?
 Sign up remotely here.